Intellectual Property Advice

 If you think you have a good idea and it may be patentable, speak to a business adviser first.
 Use a confidentiality agreement.

-For further information on patents read the Own-it factsheet on patents.
+For further information on patents read the Patent factsheet.

 Please do not use legal templates without first obtaining professional legal advice.
 As copyright and unregistered design rights arise automatically (i.e. there are no registration requirements) there is no central register stating when or if a work obtained protection.
 It will be up to you to keep good records which help prove that (i) protection exists; and (ii) you own the copyright/design right.

 - Keep a document trail that records the creation process.

 - Keep sketchbooks which date and demonstrate the evolution of the design.